GianmarcoMidena/images-to-dataset/README.md

 - `stratify` keeps the same proportion of images by label for each partition;
 - `group` keeps the samples belonging to the same group in the same partition;
 - `sequence` groups the images belonging to the same sample in the same record;
+- `grid` groups the images belonging to the same sample in the same record, keeping a grid arrangement;
 - `metadata` is the path to a CSV file that can specify `{sample_id}`, `{path_column}`, `{label_column}`, and `{group}` information.

 The `CSV` output presents the `path` and `label` columns.